REVENUE ATTRIBUTION | B2B MARKETING & SALES ALIGNMENT

 Most marketing ops consultants tell you what to fix.
 I build it.

-I've built attribution infrastructure at enterprise scale — from zero at Alfa Laval (128% CPA reduction, 68% lead-to-opportunity improvement, $200K saved) to post-merger unification at Summit (40% CPL reduction in 90 days).
+I've built attribution infrastructure at enterprise scale — from zero at Alfa Laval to post-merger unification at Summit.

 SQL Server certified.
 HubSpot and Salesforce native.
 Twenty-five years connecting marketing data to revenue decisions.